TanStack/query/docs/src/pages/reference/useQuery.md

   - If set to `false`, structural sharing between query results will be disabled.
 - `useErrorBoundary: boolean`
   - Defaults to the global query config's `useErrorBoundary` value, which is false
-  - Set this to true if you want mutation errors to be thrown in the render phase and propagate to the nearest error boundary
+  - Set this to true if you want errors to be thrown in the render phase and propagated to the nearest error boundary

 **Returns**